dmksnnk/blog/content/blog/ADRs.md

 After reading about the writing culture and the use of ADRs at other companies, we decided to try it out.
 So far, we have been able to confirm:
-- **It spreads knowledge**: Instead of answering the same questions again and again, you can write down the answers once and redirect people to the document with all the relevant information.
+- **It spreads knowledge**: The team is on the same page and understands where we are heading.
+As a bonus, instead of answering the same questions again and again, you can write down the answers once and redirect people to the document with all the relevant information.
-- **Consensus**: This should be a place where all team members are free to express their perspectives and concerns and to find the best solution given the requirements and limitations.
 - **It preserves knowledge**: I often find myself going back to it to remember what we chose to implement and why.
+- **It builds consensus**: This should be a place where all team members are free to express their perspectives and concerns and to find the best solution given the requirements and limitations.
-- **Paper trail**: It can be evidence of what was agreed upon, to cover you if something goes south.
+- **It creates a paper trail**: It can be evidence of what was agreed upon, to cover you if something goes south.
-- **Time well invested**: Many corner cases and potential problems are discovered long before the actual implementation.
+- **It is time well invested**: Many corner cases and potential problems are discovered long before the actual implementation.
     Often, implementing and writing the code is the easiest part.

 Most importantly, I was able to confirm a well-known fact: